Thurston County Running and Track and Field: The Top Influencer In Thurston County Running And Track and Field History

 Wayne Christensen was a star pole vault champion who competed with Patsy Walker at Yelm High School.
 Wayne went on to coach Washington High School teams at Tumwater, Yelm, and Rainier High Schools.
 Wayne coached state champions and many state placers.
 Wayne currently coaches in Arizona after retiring from teaching in Washington State.
 Wayne has coached High School Track and Field for nearly 40 years.

 Larry Weber finished second in the nation in the 800 meters (880 yards back then) at the National Junior Olympics, beaten only by a national record at the time.
 He ran the fastest time in the nation in the steeplechase for his age and the fastest time for his age in the 1500 meters in a Decathlon in America.
 His time in the Decathlon was the sixth-fastest time in the world by anyone, regardless of age, when he was 17 years old.
-His 1:51.7 800-meter high school time set 46 years ago still stands as the Thurston County record.
+His 1:51.7 800-meter high school time set nearly 50 years ago still stands as the Thurston County record.
 He was Washington State Champion in the event.

 Weber became a two-time Big Sky 800-meter champion, collegiate conference and school record holder, USA Track and Field Championships competitor, and winner of the Original Ultimate Runner Competition (10k, 400 meters, 100 meters, a mile, and marathon, all on the same day).
 As a coach, he has coached Twelve Washington State High School Cross-Country Team Championships and was named Washington State High School Cross-Country coach of the year five times.
 Weber has coached athletes to the U.S. Olympic Trials and currently coaches two Kenyan 800-meter runners with lifetime bests of 1:44 and 1:46, respectively.
 He started with the Striders in elementary school.